nuitrcs/pythonworkshops/dataanalysis/pandas/readme.md

 # Pandas

+## Downloading Files

+You can download all of the files from just this directory as a .zip file from [this link](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/nuitrcs/pythonworkshops/tree/master/dataanalysis/pandas).

 ## Exercises

 Github user guipsamora has created an excellent repository of pandas exercises for various skill levels, starting from the very basics: